RXGabriel/RXGabriel/README.md

 ### Hi there 😎

-- Hi, I'm Gabriel Roux, I am a dev passionate about technology!
+- Hi, I'm Gabriel Rafael, I am a dev passionate about technology!

 - Currently learning and creating projects with :